Experience exceptional care during pregnancy, labour, birth and getting to know your baby with our family-focussed approach.

 St Vincent’s Private Hospital, Fitzroy is an integrated collaborative team of obstetricians, midwives, maternity social workers and breastfeeding experts who will guide in the planning and development of your pregnancy, delivery and care of your baby.

 Prior to your stay

-After your booking has been confirmed, we will be in touch with you to discuss the details of your hospital stay.
+After your booking has been confirmed, we will be in touch by email to discuss the details of your stay.